Questions and Facts About the Amish - from an ex-Amish

 Recently my husband started a manufacturing and machining business, then found out later that a local Amish man also has a machining business.
 The Amish man came to see my husband's shop and asked if he'd be willing to help him out with his computer needs.
 He was trying to get some business online but had no computer, so he needed someone to get his orders, print out his emails, etc.

 They work their way around having their own technology and just pay others to do this kind of work for them.

 There are a lot of Amish guys who have businesses where they need vehicles, so they will buy a vehicle and hire someone else to drive it for them.
 They are allowed to have vehicles, just not a driver's license.

 So the Amish do use some technology, they just cannot have it in their home.

 - Edited to add: I have been informed that many Amish are now using smartphones as well, especially business owners.
 I'm not sure how they plan to handle this, or how much it could affect their community??
 Because a smartphone gives them the world at their fingertips.
 I guess it remains to be seen in future years.

 I know that there are many more questions about the Amish that I could address.
-And there may be a part two on questions and answers about the Amish.
+These were just a few of the common ones, and I have other articles addressing some more questions about the Amish.

-If you have any more questions, you can leave them in the comments below.
+If you have other questions, feel free to leave them in the comments below.